Guide to the J. Benjamin Smith papers, 1965-1988

 - Dept. of Music Records (Duke University Archives)

-[Identification of item], J. Benjamin Smith papers, University Archives, Duke University.
+[Identification of item], J. Benjamin Smith papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The J. Benjamin Smith papers were received by the University Archives as a gift in 1990.